-Abivax is mobilizing the body’s natural immune system machinery to treat patients with inflammatory diseases, viral infections and cancer.
+Abivax mobilizes the body’s natural immune system machinery to treat patients with inflammatory diseases, viral infections and cancer.

-As a clinical-stage company, Abivax leverages its immune enhancing and antiviral platforms to optimize and develop drug candidates to treat ulcerative colitis and other inflammatory diseases (ABX464), HIV (ABX464), and liver cancer (ABX196).
+As a clinical-stage company, Abivax leverages its immune enhancing and antiviral platforms to optimize and develop drug candidates to treat ulcerative colitis, Crohn’s disease, rheumatoid arthritis, and other inflammatory diseases (ABX464), HIV (ABX464), and liver cancer (ABX196).
 Our mission is to utilize Abivax’s drug development platforms to bring innovative and effective solutions to patients in these therapeutic areas with significant unmet needs.

 Abivax leverages three technology platforms for drug discovery:

 Modulation of RNA Biogenesis: ABX464

 Immune Enhancement: ABX196